 Additionally, leader/party/context-level data collected in WP2 need to be aggregated with the individual-level data.
-The aggregation of party data and context data with the individual-level data ended in early October 2014.
-An intermediate view on the variable employed can be found in the description of the statistical models on the website of the project.
-The aggregation of leader-level data is to be implemented in early December 2014.
+The aggregation of party data and context data with the individual-level data ended in early October 2014, while the aggregation of leader-level data ended in February 2015.
+A list of the variables employed can be found in the description of the statistical models on the website of the project.